VladRico/apache2_BackdoorMod/README.md

 * Password Protection through cookie headers
 * Ping module to know if its still active
 * Bypass logging mechanism.
 Each request to the backdoor module **are not logged** by Apache2.
-* Work on systemd systems, but should also work with init-like systems
+* Work on systemd systems, but should also work with init-like systems.

 # Demo
 [![asciicast](https://asciinema.org/a/289452.svg)](https://asciinema.org/a/289452)